MCP Integration

 verifier = MCPVerifier(authorizer=authorizer, config=config)

-If you are already using langchain-mcp-adapters, you can protect its tools using guard():
+If you’re already using langchain-mcp-adapters, wrap its tools with guard_tools():

 from langchain_mcp_adapters.client import MultiServerMCPClient